Paloma Recipe: Our Crafted Version

 In the states, this Paloma Cocktail has always been living under the shadow of her most popular sister Margarita, but times are changing.
 Grapefruit, the distinctive ingredient of the drink, is one of the most harvested fruits in US soil; a real beauty about this drink is that if it’s too much of a hassle to get freshly squeezed juice, a good pink grapefruit soda like 3 Cents will more than do the trick.

 Even world-renowned bartender Dré Masso approves: “Surprisingly, the Paloma is Mexico’s most popular cocktail, not the Margarita as I originally thought.
-Most of the time it is made with a canned or bottled fizzy drink which consists of grapefruit, lime, sugar, and soda”.
+Most of the time it is made with a canned or bottled fizzy drink which consists of grapefruit, lemon, sugar, and soda”.

 Paloma Drink Recipe Ingredients